 - It allows better risk analysis

 - Cost effective due to good risk management

 - Not suitable for small projects

-- Success of the project depends on risk analysis phase
+- The success of the project depends on the risk analysis phase

 - Have to hire more experienced resource especially for risk analysis